EliasPereirah/OrionChat/README.md

 Now whenever you want the AI to do a search to answer your question, write at the beginning of your prompt "s:" + your question, e.g. "s: what's the news today?", The AI will search the web and respond based on the information found.

-# Cors
-To get around CORS errors when working with SambaNova the API request will pass through `cors-proxy.php` which will forward the request to the desired platform.
-This will not hide your IP address, just forward the request.

-This is necessary because direct requests via JavaScript in the browser to these platform are not possible.

 # YouTube Caption
 You can simply share the URL of a YouTube video in the chat to be able to ask something about the video content,